The thermal interpretation of quantum physics

-These foundations are easily stated and motivated since they are essentially the foundations used everywhere for uncertainty quantification, just slightly extended to accommodate quantum effects by not requiring that observables commute.
-The state of our planetary system, when the latter is modeled by quantum fields, completely specifies what happens in any small space-time region within the planetary system - namely through the n-point correlation functions with arguments restricted to this neighborhood.
+The thermal foundations are easily stated and motivated since they are essentially the foundations used everywhere for uncertainty quantification, just slightly extended to accommodate quantum effects by not requiring that observables commute.
+The state of our solar system, when the latter is modeled by quantum fields, completely specifies what happens in any small space-time region within the planetary system - namely through the n-point correlation functions with arguments restricted to this neighborhood.
 There is nothing else in quantum field theory; what we can observe is contained in the least oscillating contributions to this correlations.
 The spatial and temporal high frequency part is unobservable due to the limited resolution of our instruments.

 The thermal interpretation of quantum mechanics says that, consistent with statistical thermodynamics, an expectation (ensemble mean) should not be interpreted as a statistical average over many realizations (except when the statistical context is immediate).
 Instead, it should be interpreted as an in principle approximately measurable quantity.
-Therefore, the notion of ensemble is to be understood not necessarily (and in case of a quantum field theory of our planetary system never) as an actual repetition by repeated preparation.
+Therefore, the notion of ensemble is to be understood not necessarily (and in case of a quantum field theory of our solar system never) as an actual repetition by repeated preparation.
 It should be understood instead in the original sense used by Gibbs - who coined the notion of an ensemble as a collection of imagined copies of which only one is actually realized -, giving him an intuitive excuse to be able to use the statistical formalism to describe a single thermodynamic system such as a single piece of metal.
 What is conventionally called expectation becomes in the thermal interpretation simply the uncertain value.